- AWS

 the JSON task definition.
 You can then remove the JSON file from your project.

-attribute is
+containerDefinitions[].name attribute is

-the same as the Container name
+the same as the Container name defined in your targeted ECS service.

-takes precedence over CI_AWS_ECS_TASK_DEFINITION
+CI_AWS_ECS_TASK_DEFINITION_FILE takes precedence over CI_AWS_ECS_TASK_DEFINITION if both these

-variables are defined within your project..gitlab-ci.yml
+variables are defined within your project..gitlab-ci.yml:

 include: